 Ocean ambient sound pressure levels tend to decrease as frequency increases (Wenz, 1962).
 While baleen whales and anthropogenic sources, such as large ships and airguns, often dominate the ambient soundscape below 100 Hz (Širović et al., 2004; McDonald et al., 2006a; Wiggins et al., 2016), wind causes increased sound pressure levels from 200 Hz to 20 kHz (Knudsen et al., 1948).
-To analyze the ambient soundscape, data were decimated by a factor of 100 to provide an effective bandwidth of 10 Hz to 1 kHz.
+In the absence of wind, ambient sound pressure levels are low and difficult to measure at frequencies above ~10 kHz.
+Therefore, to analyze the ambient soundscape, the recordings were decimated by a factor of 100 to provide an effective bandwidth of 10 Hz to 1 kHz.
 LTSAs were then constructed with 1 Hz frequency and 5 s temporal resolution.
 To determine low-frequency ambient sound levels, daily spectra were computed by averaging five, 5 s sound pressure spectrum levels calculated from each 75 s acoustic record.
 System self-noise was excluded from these averages.
 Additionally, daily averaged sound pressure spectrum levels in 1-Hz bins were concatenated to produce long-term spectrograms for each site.